-1. Create a clear, comprehensive, and sustainable collecting policy--including clarification of responsibility for the Hebard Collection and art collections;

-2. Eliminate the backlog of manuscript collections that are completely uncataloged, and reduce the backlog of collections not cataloged on-line to 40% (by volume) by 2009, by increasing the pace of processing, by concerted reappraisal and deaccessioning, and by active solicitation of grant funding;

-4. Lead in efforts to digitize primary source materials, particularly in collaborative projects, to increase the amount of scholarly content available worldwide on the Web;

-7. If staffing remains stable, continue to expand direct support for the undergraduate and graduate curriculum, by approaching instructors of individual courses and by collaborating with broader programs such as the English MFA and the Public History masters;

-8. Seek to enhance the visibility and prestige of the Simpson Institute, particularly by exploring further collaboration with Political Science, History, and the College of Law.
+- 1. Create a clear, comprehensive, and sustainable collecting policy--including clarification of responsibility for the Hebard Collection and art collections; - 2.
+Eliminate the backlog of manuscript collections that are completely uncataloged, and reduce the backlog of collections not cataloged on-line to 40% (by volume) by 2009, by increasing the pace of processing, by concerted reappraisal and deaccessioning, and by active solicitation of grant funding (every one of our collections is now cataloged online); - 4.
+Lead in efforts to digitize primary source materials, particularly in collaborative projects, to increase the amount of scholarly content available worldwide on the Web; - 7.
+If staffing remains stable, continue to expand direct support for the undergraduate and graduate curriculum, by approaching instructors of individual courses and by collaborating with broader programs such as the English MFA and the Public History masters; - 8.
+Seek to enhance the visibility and prestige of the Simpson Institute, particularly by exploring further collaboration with Political Science, History, and the College of Law.

 Two 2004-09 goals were partially achieved: 3.
-Eliminate leaks and improve security in the Centennial Complex; 9.
-Raise private funds sufficient to create a well-equipped classroom on the 4^{th} floor; use Toppan endowment income to create rare books processing and cataloging area off the Colket room on the 2^{nd} floor.
+Eliminate leaks and improve security in the Centennial Complex (some leaks were mitigated and security was improved); 9.
+Raise private funds sufficient to create a well-equipped classroom on the 4th floor; use Toppan endowment income to create rare books processing and cataloging area off the Colket room on the 2nd floor (the 4th floor classroom was constructed).
 One goal was put underway but not completed: 10.
 Determine, in conjunction with Academic Affairs and the General Counsel, the university's obligations and needs in managing university records, and define a course of action to meet those obligations/needs.
 And two goals were not realized, though one (number 6) proved beyond our control: 5.
 Raise private funds to fully endow sufficient faculty positions to maintain present staffing; 6.
 Presuming that the Toppan endowment is realized by 2004 and creates at least 4.5% expendable income by 2005, increase the Toppan books cataloged on-line to 50% by 2009.